hypermedia-app/Alcaeus/docs/latest/representations/collections.md

 > [!WARNING]
 > Alcaeus will explicitly add all triples which are implicitly stated about collection members.

-Here's an example showing how the manages block is retrieved from a collection to find the `rdf:type` of collection members.
+Here's an example showing how the member assertion is retrieved from a collection to find the `rdf:type` of collection members.
 Nothing more than a simple array filter.

 <run-kit>